jmalicki/io-uring-sync/docs/TESTING_PRIORITIES.md

 ## Overview

-This document outlines the testing priorities for io-uring-sync, organized by criticality and implementation phases.
+This document outlines the testing priorities for arsync, organized by criticality and implementation phases.
 The goal is to focus on core functionality first, with advanced features as lower priority.

 ## Testing Levels